 Hellas Grill Express' carryout performance

 Percentage of orders correct: 100

-Time ready: When I walked in after 12 minutes
+Time ready: When I arrived after 15 minutes

 Good to go?: Hellas employs an arsenal of appropriate containers for its various foodstuffs.
 And Hellas got everything correct on a particularly large, somewhat complicated order, even making the effort to phone me when the food was ready prior to the time promised.